Headline: Quarterback carousel produces erratic, disappointing season for Head Coach Dan Devine and the Green Bay Packers.

 Initially, it looked like Green Bay was ready to pick up where they left off at the end of last season.
 On a Monday night in Milwaukee County Stadium, they decisively defeated the New York Jets, 23-7.
 Hunter completed 6 of 13 for 107 yards with no interceptions.
 McGeorge caught a 19-yard pass from Hunter for a touchdown.
 Greene observed that “Barry Smith was fast and often open”, catching one pass for 21 yards.
 The Pack ran for 155 yards on 48 carries, with two-time Pro Bowl halfback John Brockington scoring a touchdown.
 The defense forced three turnovers (2 fumbles, 1 interception).
 And All-Pro Chester Marcol scored 11 of the team’s 23 points (3 field goals, 2 extra points).

-It appeared Green Bay was determined to use the same formula that brought them success in 1972: a tough defense, a strong rushing threat, and a reliable kicking game.
-But it soon became clear that Hunter was on a very short leash.
-Devine hinted as much during a presser prior to the season’s first game, “It will take quite a bit to dislodge him [referring to Hunter]. … Then again, you look at Del Gazio and what he can do and this changes the picture quite a bit.”
-When the offense stalled in the second week against Detroit, Devine didn’t hesitate to pull his starter in favor of Del Gazio with just 1:53 left in the game, creating an early quarterback controversy that lasted the entire season.
+It appeared Devine would stay with the same formula that brought the team success in 1972, despite being humbled by the Washington Redskins in the playoffs.
+However, unlike last season, Hunter would be constantly looking over his shoulder.
+The coach hinted as much during a presser prior to the opening game, “It will take quite a bit to dislodge him [Hunter]. … Then again, you look at Del Gazio and what he can do and this changes the picture quite a bit.”
+When the offense stalled the next week against Detroit, Devine didn’t hesitate to pull his starter in favor of Del Gazio with just 1:53 left in the game, creating an early quarterback controversy that lasted the entire season.

 With Green Bay down 13-10 in Lambeau Field, Del Gazio led the Packers downfield, completing 3 of 8 for 63 yards, before the drive stalled at the Lions 11-yard line.
 Marcol kicked a 24-yard field goal to salvage a 13-13 tie.
 Devine was subsequently undecided during the next week over who would be the starter on the road against Minnesota.
 It was game time before he named Del Gazio.
 In the end, it didn’t matter, as the Vikings held the Packers’ offense to 160 total yards (90 rushing and 70 passing) for an 11-3 victory.
 This time, Hunter replaced Del Gazio in the fourth quarter, but neither proved effective, totaling only 7 completions out of 20 attempts for 80 yards and 1 interception.

-Brockington and halfback MacArthur Lane were held to 58 and 36 yards respectively while the defense allowed a total of 284 yards, 206 on the ground.
-Like the Washington Redskins in last year’s playoff game, teams were increasingly using a five man front to slow down the Packers’ rushing attack, putting additional pressure on a weak passing game and on a defense that was thin at linebacker due to the retirement of veterans such as Dave Robinson.
-Marcol was also failing to convert field goals he’d made last season, missing four attempts over the past two games.
-With the exception of the Jets’ game, it appeared Green Bay’s formula for success was beginning to break down.
+Brockington and halfback MacArthur Lane were held to 58 and 36 yards respectively.
+The defense gave up 284 net yards, 206 on the ground, but did not allow a touchdown while forcing four turnovers.
+Unfortunately, like Washington in last season’s divisional playoff, teams were using five-man fronts to slow the Packers’ rushing attack, putting pressure on an anemic passing game and on a defense that was now thin at linebacker due to the retirement of veterans such as Dave Robinson.
+In addition, Marcol wasn’t converting field goals he had made previously, missing four over the past two games.
+Devine’s usual formula for success was struggling to produce the anticipated results.

 Despite going only 4 of 14 for 36 yards against Minnesota, Del Gazio made his second start the next week against the New York Giants.
 Again, he was ineffective, completing a miserable 1 of 4 for -4 yards and 2 interceptions.
 Once more, Devine went to Hunter, this time at the beginning of the second half.
 He proceeded to rally the Packers to a 16-14 win, completing 6 of 7 for 86 yards and a 117.9 QBR.
 Brockington bounced back with 71 yards on 20 carries.
 Marcol scored 10 of Green Bay’s 16 points but also missed two field goals.
 In total, the offense was held to 200 yards, including a net 75 passing yards.
 Meanwhile, the defense held New York to 231 yards and forced four turnovers.